markstringer-dti/markstringer-dti.github.io/dti.md

 The other interesting thing about getting some working software in front of the people who might use it, was that it both asked and then started to answer the other two questions that I've already talked about.
 "Can we do this?" and "Who is going to jump out and stop us."

 To the first question, the answer at first was "No." We didn't have any server space where we could deploy a live service.
-Bean counters who were working on the project for the client had been arguing for a while that the price of providing and supporting the servers was included in the contract and they should have to either commission them, pay for them or support them.
-This became a much harder argument to make once people in their own company were asking for the software.
+This was blocked because of a dispute.
+The price of providing and supporting the servers was included in the contract, the client was arguing, and the client shouldn't have to either commission them, pay for them or support them.
+But this became a much harder argument to make once people in their own company were asking for the software.
 Suddenly they were in the way, rather than helping the company by being tough on costs, they were stopping people who worked for their organisation from getting at something that could make their lives easier.
 The servers appeared, and then money for staff to support them appeared and a real roll-out of the software started to happen.

 To the second question "If we try to do this, is anybody going to jump out from behind a tree and stop me?"
 The answer was "yes."
 In fact two people jumped out.
 An accessibility guy and a security guy.
 The accessibility guy claimed the there was no way the software could be released until it met a extra set of requirements that would make it usable according to a yet another set of standards that try to make websites more accessible to people with disabilities.
 The client claimed that we should have know about these requirements right from the start and so we should pay for them.